fuguefoundation/colony-starter-angular/README.md

 9. Install colonyNetwork dependencies: `yarn`

+10. Check out this [Issue](https://github.com/fuguefoundation/colony-starter-angular/issues/1) and comment out the three lines of code in the specified .js files in `node_modules`.

 ## Launch the dApp

 Open four terminals.
 Three should be in the `colonyNetwork` submodule directory (`src/lib/colonyNetwork`), one should be in the project root.